TobNin2521/PK_Automation/README.md

 This project containts a nodejs webserver and a website build with react.
 The webserver uses different libraries to control LED-strips and GPIOs, on the website the user can configure these IOs.
 The json objects to send to the API are documented in the Leds/Lights files in the react project.
+Detailed documentation for this project is in my Evernote.

 ## Hardware